 Hondurans discuss their court system with great disdain.
 People who cannot afford lawyers may be held in the penitentiary for over ten years without a trial.
 People who can afford good lawyers spend little time in jail regardless of the crimes they have committed.

-For several reasons, the Honduran military was less brutal than that of neighboring countries.
+For several reasons, the Honduran military was less brutal than that of neighbouring countries.
 Soldiers and officers tended to come from the common people and had some sympathies with them.
-Officers were willing to take United States military aid, but were less keen to slaughter their own people or start a war with Nicaragua.
+Officers were willing to take United States military aid but were less keen to slaughter their own people or start a war with Nicaragua.

 Copyright 2013.
 All-Honduras.
 All rights reserved